-From June 1973 to the present, Mr. Carter organized and opened ten separate new community banks: First National Bank of Rocky Mount, VA in December 1974; Patrick Henry National Bank, Martinsville, VA in October 1976; Peoples Bank of Danville, Danville, VA in November 1976; Blue Ridge Bank, Floyd, VA in November 1978; South Boston Bank, South Boston, VA in October 1985; Central National Bank, Lynchburg, VA in July 1996; Mountain National Bank, Galax, VA in July 1996; Patriot Bank NA, Fredericksburg, VA in July 1996; Shenandoah National Bank, Staunton, VA in July 1996; and First National Exchange Bank, Roanoke, VA in May 1998.
-All of these banks merged on December 29, 2006 and created Carter Bank & Trust, Martinsville, VA.
+From 1973 to 1998, Mr. Carter organized and opened ten new Virginia-based community banks: First National Bank of Rocky Mount in 1974; Patrick Henry National Bank, Bassett in 1976; Peoples Bank of Danville in 1976; Blue Ridge Bank, Floyd in 1978; South Boston Bank in October 1985; Central National Bank, Lynchburg in 1996; Mountain National Bank, Galax in 1996; Patriot Bank NA, Stafford in 1996; Shenandoah National Bank, Staunton in 1996; and First National Exchange Bank, Roanoke in 1998.
+These banks merged on December 29, 2006 to create Carter Bank & Trust, based in Martinsville.

 Mr. Carter was Chairman of the Board and CEO of Carter Bank & Trust.
-When his first bank opened on December 13, 1974, it consisted of 1 office with 8 employees and 1.2 million in capital and total assets.
-At the time of his death, Carter Bank & Trust consisted of 123 offices throughout Virginia and North Carolina with approximately 975 employees with capital in excess of $434 million and total assets of approximately $4.5 billion.
+His first bank opened on December 13, 1974 with 1 office, 8 employees and 1.2 million in capital and total assets.
+At the time of his death, Carter Bank & Trust consisted of 123 offices in Virginia and North Carolina with approximately 975 employees, capital in excess of $434 million and total assets of approximately $4.5 billion.

-In addition to founding the 10 banks above, Mr. Carter also founded the following bank subsidiaries and served as President and Chairman of the Board of each: Mortgage Company of Virginia, Inc.; Bank Services of Virginia, Inc.; Bankers Insurance; and Coresoft.
+Mr. Carter also founded these bank subsidiaries and served as President and Chairman of the Board of each: Mortgage Company of Virginia, Inc.; Bank Services of Virginia, Inc.; Bank Services Insurance; and Coresoft.

-Always believing in the importance of education, Mr. Carter served on the following boards: Martinsville City School Board - 21 years (11 years as Chairman); Averett University - 8 years; Ferrum College - 8 years; Mary Baldwin College - 8 years; and the University of Richmond - 4 years.
+Always believing in the importance of education, Mr. Carter served on the boards of Martinsville City Schools - 21 years (11 years as Chairman); Averett University - 8 years; Ferrum College - 8 years; Mary Baldwin College - 8 years; and the University of Richmond - 4 years.

-Among many others, Mr. Carter received the following recognitions: the Alumni Distinguished Service Award from the University of Richmond on April 5, 2002; the Heck Ford Award from Martinsville/Henry County Chamber of Commerce honoring a lifetime achievement of leadership, commitment and dedication to promoting economic growth in Martinsville and Henry County on May 27, 2004; a National award as the 2010 Technology Innovator of the Year from "Bank Technology News" as the result of developing a core software platform for bank use; and an Honorary Doctor of Business Degree from Liberty University in 2012.
+Among many others, Mr. Carter received these recognitions: the Alumni Distinguished Service Award from the University of Richmond in 2002; the 2004 Heck Ford Award from the Martinsville/Henry County Chamber of Commerce honoring lifetime achievement of leadership, commitment and dedication to promoting economic growth in Martinsville and Henry County; a National award as the 2010 Technology Innovator of the Year from "Bank Technology News" as the result of developing a core software platform for bank use; and an Honorary Doctor of Business Degree from Liberty University in 2012.